Lincoln Electric Holdings, Inc. (NASDAQ:LECO) Shares Sold by Lighthouse Investment Partners LLC

-Lighthouse Investment Partners LLC decreased its holdings in shares of Lincoln Electric Holdings, Inc. (NASDAQ:LECO – Get Rating) by 61.2% during the 3rd quarter, HoldingsChannel.com reports.
+Lighthouse Investment Partners LLC trimmed its holdings in Lincoln Electric Holdings, Inc. (NASDAQ:LECO – Get Rating) by 61.2% in the 3rd quarter, according to its most recent disclosure with the SEC.
 The firm owned 17,460 shares of the industrial products company’s stock after selling 27,540 shares during the period.
-Lighthouse Investment Partners LLC’s holdings in Lincoln Electric were worth $2,195,000 as of its most recent filing with the Securities and Exchange Commission.
+Lighthouse Investment Partners LLC’s holdings in Lincoln Electric were worth $2,195,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-BDO Wealth Advisors LLC acquired a new position in Lincoln Electric during the 3rd quarter worth approximately $27,000.
-Lazard Asset Management LLC purchased a new stake in shares of Lincoln Electric during the 1st quarter worth approximately $35,000.
-IFP Advisors Inc boosted its stake in shares of Lincoln Electric by 33.2% during the 3rd quarter.
-IFP Advisors Inc now owns 305 shares of the industrial products company’s stock worth $46,000 after acquiring an additional 76 shares in the last quarter.
-Wipfli Financial Advisors LLC purchased a new stake in shares of Lincoln Electric during the 3rd quarter worth approximately $52,000.
-Finally, Adirondack Trust Co. purchased a new stake in shares of Lincoln Electric during the 3rd quarter worth approximately $54,000.
-Institutional investors and hedge funds own 73.25% of the company’s stock.
+Several other hedge funds also recently added to or reduced their stakes in the business.
+IFP Advisors Inc increased its position in Lincoln Electric by 33.2% in the 3rd quarter.
+IFP Advisors Inc now owns 305 shares of the industrial products company’s stock valued at $46,000 after acquiring an additional 76 shares during the period.
+Brinker Capital Investments LLC boosted its holdings in Lincoln Electric by 2.2% in the 1st quarter.
+Brinker Capital Investments LLC now owns 3,702 shares of the industrial products company’s stock valued at $510,000 after purchasing an additional 80 shares in the last quarter.
+FMR LLC boosted its holdings in Lincoln Electric by 3.0% in the 2nd quarter.
+FMR LLC now owns 2,795 shares of the industrial products company’s stock valued at $344,000 after purchasing an additional 82 shares in the last quarter.
+Greenleaf Trust boosted its holdings in Lincoln Electric by 4.1% in the 3rd quarter.
+Greenleaf Trust now owns 2,592 shares of the industrial products company’s stock valued at $326,000 after purchasing an additional 102 shares in the last quarter.
+Finally, Cetera Advisor Networks LLC boosted its holdings in Lincoln Electric by 5.8% in the 1st quarter.
+Cetera Advisor Networks LLC now owns 2,027 shares of the industrial products company’s stock valued at $279,000 after purchasing an additional 111 shares in the last quarter.
+73.25% of the stock is currently owned by hedge funds and other institutional investors.

 Lincoln Electric Trading Up 0.9 %

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
 Stockholders of record on Friday, March 31st will be issued a dividend of $0.64 per share.
-The ex-dividend date of this dividend is Thursday, March 30th.
-This represents a $2.56 dividend on an annualized basis and a dividend yield of 1.48%.
+The ex-dividend date is Thursday, March 30th.
+This represents a $2.56 annualized dividend and a dividend yield of 1.48%.
 Lincoln Electric’s payout ratio is 31.80%.

-In other news, CFO Gabriel Bruno sold 2,482 shares of the company’s stock in a transaction on Tuesday, December 13th.
-The stock was sold at an average price of $150.15, for a total transaction of $372,672.30.
-Following the completion of the sale, the chief financial officer now directly owns 22,507 shares in the company, valued at approximately $3,379,426.05.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Insiders own 3.16% of the company’s stock.

 Lincoln Electric Holdings, Inc engages in the manufacture of arc welding equipment, consumable welding products and other welding and cutting products.
 Its welding products include arc welding power sources, wire feeding systems, robotic welding packages, fume extraction equipment, consumable electrodes and fluxes.